 CHIEFS’ OFFENSE IS EXPLOSIVE

-Now with Patrick Mahomes under center, it has returned to its downfield version.
+Now with Patrick Mahomes under center, the scheme has returned to its downfield version.
 The system has also incorporated college concepts in recent years, and heavily relies on the design of the play to get people open.
 According to former MMQB/SI writer Andy Benoit, “Kansas City’s passing game is unique because it doesn’t depend on wide receivers winning one-on-one battles outside.
 The scheme relies on route combinations and creating opportunities for tight ends and running backs.
 This means the throws are more about timing than velocity.

 “Reid features presnap motion, misdirection and multi-option reads.
 Those tactics put a defense on its heels by presenting the illusion of complexity, but they can transition into traditional concepts once the ball is snapped…. (they) aim to isolate specific defenders – often linebackers – present them with run/pass assignment conflicts and also get defenders flowing one way as the ball goes another.”